Killed Brownian motion with a prescribed lifetime distribution and models of default: Local existence and uniqueness

-\begin{lemma} For a sufficiently small time $T > 0$, the set $\Gamma^T_{MNPALb_0}$ is mapped into itself by $\Phi$. \end{lemma} \begin{proof} The above lemmas provided the necessary bounds.
-Now, note that if we start with $(v,b) \in \Gamma^T_{MNPALb_0}$, then we first get the function $c$ from the last two equations in \eqref{e_PDE_uv} by simply integrating.
-The integration is well-defined because the denominator is bounded in absolute value below by $DL>0$ and the numerator is bounded above.
-Thus, $c\in C^1([0,t])$.
-Next, having $c$ in hand we get the function $u$ from the first two equations of \eqref{e_PDE_uv}.
-We note that, by Duhamel's formula, the function $u$ has actually more than the desired smoothness, namely, $u\in C^2_x(\R)C^1_t([0,T])$. \end{proof}
+\begin{pf} The above lemmas provided the necessary bounds.
+Now, note that if we start with $(v,b) \in\Gamma^T_{\mathit{MNPALb}_0}$, then we first get the function $c$ from the last two equations in (\ref{ePDEuv}) by simply integrating.
+The integration is well defined because the denominator is bounded in absolute value below by $DL>0$ and the numerator is bounded above.
+Thus $c\in C^1([0,t])$.
+Next, having $c$ in hand we get the function $u$ from the first two equations of (\ref{ePDEuv}).
+We note that, by Duhamel's formula, the function $u$ has actually more than the desired smoothness, namely, $u\in C^2_x(\mathbb{R})C^1_t([0,T])$. \end{pf}

-\begin{lemma} Suppose that $(v_1,b_1), (v_2,b_2)\in \Gamma^T_{MNPALb_0}$.
+\begin{lemma} Suppose that $(v_1,b_1), (v_2,b_2)\in\Gamma^T_{\mathit{MNPALb}_0}$.
 Set $(u_1,c_1)=\Phi((v_1,b_1))$ and $(u_2,c_2)=\Phi((v_2,b_2))$.
-For any $\epsilon>0$ there exists $T>0$ such that
+For any $\varepsilon>0$ there exists $T>0$ such that